tuhulab/AD-time-space/README.md

 Check [GitHub repo](https://github.com/tuhulab/Shiny_AD_time_space) for any update.

-View publication on Journal of Investigative Dermatology: [Assessment of Spatial and Temporal Variation in the Skin Transcriptome of Atopic Dermatitis by Use of Minimally Invasive Punch Biopsies](https://www.jidonline.org/article/S0022-202X(22)02657-4/fulltext))
+View publication in Journal of Investigative Dermatology: [Assessment of Spatial and Temporal Variation in the Skin Transcriptome of Atopic Dermatitis by Use of Minimally Invasive Punch Biopsies](https://www.jidonline.org/article/S0022-202X(22)02657-4/fulltext))

 | rmd                               | description                                                                         |
 |-----------------------------------|-------------------------------------------------------------------------------------|